michavardy/personality/scenarios/rules.md

+# Overview
+- a player will be faced with scenerias
+- every scenerio will present a dilemma
+- dilemmas will require problem solving, communication, and interaction with the player's suroundings
+- every dilemma will have a nominal solution

 # Rules
-a user will be faced with scenerias every scenerio will present a dilemma that will require problem solving, communication, and interaction with the user's suroundings every dilemma will have a nominal solution the user has the following options to interact with the user's surroundings
-    The following commands can be used to prompt the game response
+- a player will have 10 minutes to complete a scenario
+- if a nominal solution has been achieved, the game will stop early
+- a player can interact with the scenario through text prompt
+- a player can provide context to their prompt using action buttons

+# Action Buttons
-        describe: will prompt the game to describe what the user is looking at describe the <object of interest> : used to further describe an object of interest
+- describe: describe what the player is looking at
+- Go: describe where the player will go
-        All: talk to everyone in the situation
+- microphone: talk to everyone in the situation
-        Name: address individuals
+- Name: talk directly to specific individuals
-        Go: describe where the user will go
-        Look: describe where the user will look

-        For example: User wants to talk to Fred
-        Fred: these grapes are addictive

-        example: User wanters to see what is in the bowl Describe the bowl
+# Prompt
+- there is a prompt field with a send button that a player can send prompt to the game
+- the action buttons will specify the context of this prompt

+# Output Window
+- there is an output window above the prompt field that displays the output from the game
+- the output is a textual response from the game to the players prompt
+- this output can also show talk interaction between characters in the game